-Equipped with the information, the attacker will spoof the email address of a high-level executive or other business-related figure using social engineering tactics and send a message to employees asking them to transfer money or share sensitive information.
+Equipped with the right information, the attacker will spoof the email address of a high-level executive or other business-related figure using social engineering tactics and send a message to employees asking them to transfer money or share sensitive information.

 3. Exchange of Information

-The message may look like it is coming from a legitimate sender and the victim is convinced that he is conducting a legit business transaction, but it will usually contain typos or other red flags that should be a cause for suspicion.
+The message may look like it is coming from a legitimate sender and the victim is convinced that he is conducting a legitimate business transaction, but it will usually contain typos or other red flags that should be a cause for suspicion.

 If an employee falls for the attack and transfers money or shares sensitive information, the attacker will then have access to the organization’s finances or sensitive data.
 The attacker may then use this information to steal money from the organization or commit identity theft by transferring the funds into a bank account controlled by the criminal organization.